-THMA Consulting offers additional courses that build on the Foundation Courses to meet the advanced skill requirements of medical aesthetics practitioners.
-These supplementary courses (below) will expand the practice portfolio of trained practitioners, providing them with proper procedural techniques and guidelines for safe, long-lasting patient relations.
-Some course times can be scheduled to fit individual requirements.
+THMA Consulting offers Supplementary Courses that build on the Foundation Courses to meet the advanced skill requirements of medical aesthetics practitioners.
+These courses will expand the practice portfolio of trained practitioners, providing them with proper procedural techniques and guidelines for safe and successful patient relations.

 Deoxycholic Acid Treatments